From Know Your Customer (KYC) to Know Your User (KYU)

 In the face of all the challenges emerging in front of progressively-thinking enterprises, I propose a shift from the traditionally defined KYC to a brand-new approach, which I shall call KYU – Know Your Users.
 By KYU I understand a comprehensive, exercised constantly, in-depth, multidimensional profiling of all users who interact with a given online service.
 The aim of such profiling is to fuel an entire ecosystem of machine learning models trained to solve diverse problems and constantly improve their performance through mutual reinforcement, regular quality inspections and fine-tuning carried out by the world’s top data scientists.
 In effect, an organization which applies such an approach can not only identify and verify the identity of its clients (enforce its KYC policy), but also instantly understand any online user it interacts with and automatically predict whatever it needs to predict regarding a given individual with enormous accuracy.
 I think the fundamental qualitative difference is crystal clear.

-As explained earlier, thanks to KYU, an organization can effectively execute its KYC, but also always be one step ahead of whoever it interacts with online.
+As explained earlier, thanks to KYU, an organization can effectively execute its KYC, but also always be one step ahead of whomever it interacts with online.
 In effect, it can finally decipher the intentions and motivation of new users at their very first contact with the service and adapt its properties in real time to what it “understands” as desired by every single one of them.
 Simply put, it can become for every single user what they want it to be, such as they want it to be, and the way they expect it to be – even if their needs are not “conscious” yet (!).
 Furthermore, the tools for effective KYU are already at hand, available to any organization ready for the shift of paradigm.

 One of Nethone’s core technologies – a cutting-edge profiling tool capable of extracting rich information about users’ software, hardware, network environments and behaviour (biometrics and patterns), is at the heart of the KYU approach.
 However, it is not enough to enact the idea presented in the previous paragraph.
-In-depth, multidimensional profiling requires much more data – information relevant to each single problem that the organization aims to solve.
+In-depth, multidimensional profiling requires much more data – information relevant to every single problem that the organization aims to solve.
 Fortunately, the lion’s share of the information needed is often already available for the organization – be it in its databases created for various purposes different than profiling or right on its customer-facing sites – just waiting to be collected.
 Another element necessary for effective KYU is what I shall call a cognitive apparatus.
-It consists in IT infrastructure, data science expertise and experience required to create and maintain top-performing AI – the core component in terms of decision making.
-Nethone’s CPO, Aleksander Kijek, and I, have been for quite a while now explaining the process of machine learning modelling for fraud prevention purposes, so please feel free to check our earlier posts for more information about it.
+It consists of IT infrastructure, data science expertise and experience required to create and maintain top-performing AI – the core component in terms of decision-making.
+Nethone’s C-level and I have been for quite a while now explaining the process of machine learning modelling for fraud prevention purposes, so please feel free to check our earlier posts for more information about it.
 This one, for example.
 However, to embrace the idea of KYU in this regard, one needs to understand that models trained for specific purposes can actually reinforce each other by leveraging the outcomes of analyses conducted in the past or at the very same time, but in different contexts for new analyses.
-Just to illustrate the idea; a model identifying prospective frequent shoppers can generate predictions to be used as an additional source of data for a new model, responsible for, say, detection of users likely to churn within 3 months to make their predictions more accurate, and so on and so forth.
+Just to illustrate the idea; a model identifying prospective frequent shoppers can generate predictions to be used as an additional source of data for a new model, responsible for, say, the detection of users likely to churn within 3 months to make their predictions more accurate, and so on and so forth.
 Creating an ecosystem of models is quite a challenge and requires the involvement of some of the brightest minds – people who understand all the business nuances as well as technical requirements.
 But it’s much more than just a theory.
-It is reality, an approach just waiting to be internalised by organizations, a necessity for future-minded businesses, government agencies and NGOs.
+It is a reality, an approach just waiting to be internalised by organizations, and a necessity for future-minded businesses, government agencies and NGOs.